ajul/eu4cd/readme.txt

 * pyyaml: https://bitbucket.org/xi/pyyaml
 * cx_Freeze (only required if you want to generate a binary): http://cx-freeze.sourceforge.net/

+To run the program use
+> python eu4cd.py

+To build a binary for your system in build/, use
+> python freeze.py build

+This requires cx_Freeze.

 == How to use ==

 If you're asked for the game directory, find your Europa Universalis IV directory (the one containing the exe).
 Save your creations to your mod folder.

+== Rating ==

+There are no hard caps on what items you can pick.
+Instead the designer will give you a rating consisting of two parts:

+=== National idea cost ===

+Each bonus you pick for your national ideas has a cost in points.
+The cost is then totaled up and used to give your national idea group a rating:

+7 or less: Cannot into relevant
+7 to 9: Cannot into stronk
+9 to 11: Normal
+11 to 13: Stronk
+13 to 15: Stronkest
+More than 15: Überstronk

+The average vanilla national idea group has a cost of 10; the highest cost in vanilla is about 15.

+=== Penalties ===

+You may also get yellow and red flags for various reasons, including (but not limited to):

+* Having a high national idea cost.
+* Upgrading technology group.
+* Starting with extra Mercantilism.

+Yellow flags represent bending the rules in minor ways, whereas red flags are more major offenses.

+=== Balance ===

+Zero flags can be considered a "average" nation; one yellow flag can be considered "fair" relative to vanilla.
+A red flag or more than one yellow flag is well beyond vanilla.

+How balanced is this?
+Not very.
+The costs and penalties are set more to resemble vanilla costs and less to enforce balance.